Ukrainian American Veterans: National Executive Board

+Garrison caps used by the Ukrainian American Veterans.
+The Blue and Gold hat is worn by National Executive Board Officers, while the white cap is used by State Department Officers.

 A National Commander is distinguished by a gold garrison cap with blue lettering and blue piping.
 An Officer of the National Executive Board is distinguished by a garrison cap with a blue crown and gold peak, gold lettering and gold piping.

 Ladies Auxiliary

 A Ladies Auxiliary to the Ukrainian American Veterans has been established.
 The Ukrainian American Veterans Ladies Auxiliary is a U.S.-headquartered patriotic service organization for women interested in voluntary service.
 It is a non-profit organization, affiliated with The Ukrainian American Veterans.

 Although individual Ladies Auxiliary units existed alongside UAV Posts prior to the 1948 Convention, a National organization did not materialize until March, 1974.
 Rosalie Polche was elected temporary President to lead the group at that time.
 At the 27th UAV National Convention, in June 1974, at Jersey City, N.J., the Ladies Auxiliary was officially recognized as a part of the Ukrainian American Veterans organization.
 A Constitution and By-Laws was adopted the following year, in June 1975, at the National Convention in Spring Valley, N.Y.

 The Ukrainian American Veterans Ladies Auxiliary is an organization with dedicated, empowered women across the country, who are devoted to America's veterans, children and youth, with the notion of inspiring Auxiliary members' communities.